KarrynS/Mend/README.md

 ## Mend

 ## Description
 Mend is a MERN stack application where patients and optometrists can record and communicate their eye issues and management plans easily.
-This platform allows for users to learn more about eye conditions and encourages a community where users and optometrists can engage in live chats.
+This platform allows for users to learn more about eye conditions and encourages a community where users and optometrists can engage together via live chats.

 ---
 | Table of Contents |